Movie Review: THE FALL (2008)

 Alexandria In Wonderland

-Once Upon A Time, Six-year-old Alexandria (Catinca Untaru), one of the injured patients in a Los Angeles hospital circa 1920, wanders the limey and creamy walls looking for something to help pass the time.
-She has a doughy and lovable face that is genuine, animated, and suggests a definite sharpness of thought.
-She comes across Roy Walker (Lee Pace), an American stuntman working in the Hollywood “flickers”, who is now being treated for his paralyzed legs from an occupational hazard.
+Once upon a time, six-year-old Alexandria (Catinca Untaru), one of the injured patients in a Los Angeles hospital circa 1920, wanders the limy and creamy walls looking for something to help pass the time.
+She has a doughy and lovable face that is genuine, animated, and suggests a definite sharpness of wit.
+She comes across Roy Walker (Lee Pace), an American stuntman working in the Hollywood “flickers”, who is now being treated for his paralyzed legs from an accident.
 He is welcoming and befriends the little Romanian girl.
 Her presence distracts him from an inky cloud of depression.

-Their bond grows when he tells her an epic story that is silly yet strong, perplexing yet straight-forward, fantastical yet damned.
+Their bond grows when he tells her an epic story that is silly yet strong, perplexing yet straightforward, fantastical yet damned.
 Her own imagination manifests, reinterprets, and even edits his words into a hodgepodge of visually radical planes, structures, and characters.
 A whole new universe takes us away from the confines of the hospital and into a land of eye candy.

-The Fall is not the best film of the year, but it is one of the most special.
+The Fall is one of the most special films of 2008 and it may grow in its following and appreciation in years to come.
 While watching it, I realized that I have never seen this movie before.
 What I mean is that most of the movies I’ve seen are a variation on other films I have seen.
 Out of the cookie-cutter machine a la Edward Scissorhands, a strange butterfly-shaped cookie has escaped the line: The Fall is a genuine original.
-What a fresh breeze it is to have a filmmaker throw out that unwritten book that rules out exploration and approaches deemed too strange and melodramatic for mainstream expectations.
-Here is a work by an artist who exercises his liberties selfishly in the best sense of the word, but not without purpose.
+What a breath fresh air it is to have a filmmaker throw out that unwritten book that rules out exploration and approaches deemed too strange and melodramatic for mainstream expectations.
+Here is a work by an artist who exercises his liberties with abandon, but not without purpose.

-the_fall5Throughout the told story, the characters are loosely perceived as looking like people Alexandria has seen before.
-The ominous henchmen are in a guise similar to the darkly glad X-Ray engineers who roam the hospital corridors.
-The Masked Bandit is originally played by Alexandria’s father (Emil Hostina) who is gap-toothed (Fun Fact: In Chaucer’s time, a woman with a gap-tooth possessed a sexy attribute.) until she informs Roy her dad is dead.
+Throughout the told story, the characters are loosely based on people Alexandria has seen before.
+The ominous henchmen are in a guise similar to the darkly clad x-ray engineers who roam the hospital corridors.
+The Masked Bandit is originally played by Alexandria’s father (Emil Hostina) who is gap-toothed (Fun Fact: In Chaucer’s time, a woman with a gap-tooth possessed a sexy attribute.) until she informs Roy that her father is dead.
 For the duration of the story, the role of The Masked Bandit is played by Roy.
 Governor Odious, when revealed later, stands in as a rival of Roy’s, an otherwise humane man, whose depravity is greatly exaggerated.

 Vivid and luridly odd costume design by Eiko Ishioka (Mishima, 1985) marks her second distinguishable collaboration with Tarsem after The Cell (2000).
 The fantasy sequences were shot in over two dozen countries in South America, Europe, Asia and Africa.
 Tarsem and cinematographer Colin Watkinson realize phenomenal visuals with wise framing and subtle dissolves placed creatively in strange architecture and landscapes.
-There is so little in the way of computer rendering that what looks gorgeous beyond reason is actually just photographed.
+There is so little in the way of computer rendering that what looks gorgeous beyond reason is just beautifully photographed.
 The Voodoo of Location, a philosophy by German maverick Werner Herzog, is played out fruitfully as opposed to the tiresome green screen approach.

 Tarsem and his composer Krishna Levy get great mileage out of Beethoven’s Symphony No. 7 in A major, Op.
 92, II.
 Allegretto.
 This instrumental score hasn’t been used so effectively since its placement over the near-devastating finale of Gaspar Noé’s Irreversible (2002).
 It can also be heard over the scene in Stephen Herek’s Mr. Holland’s Opus (1995) where Mr. Holland (Richard Dreyfuss) lectures his class about Beethoven continuing to compose masterfully despite the loss of hearing.
-Meanwhile Mr. Holland can’t help but tearfully contemplate the loss of his own newborn son being deaf: “Well… Beethoven wasn’t born deaf”.
+Meanwhile Mr. Holland can’t help but tearfully contemplate the loss of his own newborn son being deaf: “Well… Beethoven wasn’t born deaf.”

 That music introduces and bookends The Fall beginning with a lusciously photographed sequence in black-and-white depicting the horrific aftermath of a stunt turned tragic.
 The compositions, its heightened values, and dreamy slow-motion capturing a rescue on train tracks suspended high over a body of water.
-The steam-engine train blows a long puff of bright white smoke against the warm gray sky like a man-made cloud.* The last sequence is a poignant montage of death-defying stunts accumulated from silent pictures starring Chaplin, Keaton, and Lloyd whom Alexandria figures it must be Roy doing all that work.
+The steam-engine train blows a long puff of bright white smoke against the warm gray sky like a man-made cloud.
+The last sequence is a poignant montage of death-defying stunts accumulated from silent pictures starring Chaplin, Keaton, and Lloyd, although Alexandria figures it must be Roy doing all that work.

 The Main Title Sequence of THE FALL

-the_fall6The Fall is one of those rare films that doesn’t come to you, but you must come to it.
+The Fall is one of those rare films that doesn’t come to you.
 It doesn’t fulfill the conventional needs we usually come to expect from a feature film.
-It comes bearing gifts you might not have prepared for.
-Remember that trailer for Julie Taymor’s Across The Universe that promised us “the most original, exhilarating, spectacular, groundbreaking motion picture of the year!”
-The Fall, for the most part, actually capitalizes on that promise this year.
+It comes bearing gifts you might not be prepared for.
+Remember that trailer for Julie Taymor’s Across The Universe (2007) that promised us “the most original, exhilarating, spectacular, groundbreaking motion picture of the year!”
+The Fall actually capitalizes on that promise this year.
 Most people will turn away from it, the same who demand more originality in film and are shocked when they see something like The Fall.
 Even if Tarsem made The Fall for himself, those looking for a soaring adventure under an enveloping scale of visual delight can reap the benefits.
-This one isn’t meant for everybody and that’s more reason to treasure it.
+This one isn’t meant for everybody, and that’s more reason to treasure it.

 ACROSS THE UNIVERSE (2007) Trailer